cd80-ctf/cd80-ctf.github.io/_posts/2023-04-30-A-Shockingly-Simple-Bug-In-Windows-CLFS.md

 ## The Target Structs

 Before we make horrifying mutants out of these client and container structs, we need to understand what they look like.
+We'll be looking for two types of fields: fields that would be interesting to overwrite (like kernel pointers), and fields that we can easily control.
+Our goal is to overlap a controllable field of one struct with an interesting field of another.

-Thankfully, neither struct is overly complicated.
-We'll start with the container metadata struct:
+We'll start with the container struct, since it's the simpler of the two:

 ```c
 struct _CLFS_CONTAINER_CONTEXT {